Ready to learn how to use cocoa butter for the skin? Here are 5 easy ways to use cocoa butter in your DIY skin care

 2. All-Natural Lip Balm

-You can use that same stick as a lip balm too.
+You can use that same stick of cocoa butter as a simple lip balm too.
 Cocoa butter on the lips is to die for!
 It feels so creamy smooth.
 And, yes, it does taste like chocolate.

 Cocoa butter is completely edible, and is used in many everyday foods (like chocolate, surprise surprise!).
 So it’s super safe for your lips.